knap43/Simple-Local-Server/README.md

 ### How to use:
 1. Clone the repo and cd into the folder
-2. Install dependencies (on Arch: sudo pacman -S python-flask python-pillow)
+2. Install the dependencies (on Arch: sudo pacman -S python-flask python-pillow)
 3. Run it (python3 server-remote.py /path/to/root)
 4. You can now access it from any device on the same network